espressif/idf-eclipse-plugin/docs/en/windowsofflineinstaller.rst

 Installing Espressif-IDE by Windows Offline Installer
 ======================================================

-Espressif-IDE Installer (All-in-One) is an offline installer and it comes with all the required components to work with the ESP-IDF Application development.
+`Espressif-IDE with ESP-IDF Windows Offline Installer` is an offline installer that includes all the required components for ESP-IDF application development.

 The installer deploys the following components: